allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 It’s called platform type, and somehow it means `T` or `T?`.
 Or if we want to be precise, `T!` means `T` with undefined nullability.
 This weird type can’t be denoted in Kotlin, it can be only inferred from Java types.
-`T!` can mislead you because it’s relaxed about nulls and disables the Kotlin’s null-safety net.
+`T!` can mislead you because it’s relaxed about nulls and disables Kotlin’s null-safety net.

 Consider the following **Java** method: